A relatively rare visit to London Heathrow Terminal 3 afforded us the perfect excuse to check out Qantas’ recently opened lounge in London.

 Also on the Upper Level there are separate, and well-appointed, private male and female bathrooms and shower suites.

 The one slight disappointment is that, bar the coffee and Australian Rockpool menus, there’s not much of a touch of Australia.
 We only saw a very small selection of UK newspapers and the TVs were displaying UK channels.
-The Qantas lounges in Los Angeles shows Sky News Australia, for example.

 Also, passengers who like to take in the view of airfield operations whilst at the airport may prefer to use other lounges as there’s not much to see from the lounge.